A coordinate-free guide to the mechanics of thin shells: Decomposition

-We note that, since the range of $\bF^{-1}$ is orthogonal to $\bn$ the tensor field $\sN$ is superficial.
+We note that, since the range of $\bF^{-1}$ is orthogonal to $\bn$, the tensor field $\sN$ is superficial, \emph{i.e.}, $\sN$ maps tangential tensors into tangential tensors.
 Likewise, since $\bS$ is tangential (\emph{i.e.} $\bS\bn=\mathbf 0$), the vector field $\sq$ is tangential.
-We shall refer to $\sN$ and $\sq$ as, respectively, the membrane-force tensor and the shear-force vector.
+We shall refer to $\sN$ and $\sq$, respectively, as the membrane-force tensor and the shear-force vector.

 The argument leading to \eqref{eq:11b} can be repeated to obtain the decompositions